kevinkenan/java-playground/docs/Example01.md

 the actual type of the object dynamically, during runtime, and selects the method with the appropriate signature defined in that class.
-If that class does not define an appropriate method, Java climbs up the class hierarchy looking for the right method (see the *invokevirtual* instruction in the [*Java Virtual Machine Specification*](http://docs.oracle.com/javase/specs/jvms/se8/jvms8.pdf)).
+If that class does not define an appropriate method, Java climbs up the class hierarchy looking for the right method (see [JLS8 15.12.4.4](http://docs.oracle.com/javase/specs/jls/se8/jls8.pdf) and the *invokevirtual* instruction in the
+[*Java Virtual Machine Specification*](http://docs.oracle.com/javase/specs/jvms/se8/jvms8.pdf)).

 This is an example of polymorphism.
 Instance methods are invoked dynamically.